Kristian1s/Exam_Project/README.md

 - Now the database will be correctly created with tables and relationships, and the app is running.

-- You can access the app at "http://localhost:3000/"
+- You can access the app at "http://localhost:3000/" (Sometimes you will need to reload the page if it fails)

 - To run the test open a new terminal while the app is running, and input "npm test"